 The Port expects to use approximately \$64M of tax levy funds that are currently set aside into the Commission-designated Transportation & Infrastructure Fund (TIF) to pay the Port's contribution towards multiple public expense projects for regional freight mobility and transportation.
 The Plan also includes \$7.4M of expenditures for certain public expense projects to be funded by the tax levy and operating funds.
-These and other projects are focused on improving regional transportation and public access for the long-term vitality of the greater Seattle area.
-For more details about the Port's public expense projects and their funding, please see Section VIII, "Tax Levy," and Section IX, "Capital Improvement Plan."
+These and other projects are focused on improving regional transportation and public expense projects and their funding, please see Section VIII, "Tax Levy," and Section IX, "Capital Improvement Plan."